 Whether you’re stepping out of residential inpatient treatment for the first time or want to try an outpatient program (OP) as the beginning step in your recovery process, On Demand Counseling offers options that may be ideal for your needs.
 With locations in Austintown and Columbiana County Ohio, On Demand Counseling provides a range of services for individuals who are struggling with addiction.
-That includes both intensive outpatient rehab and medically assisted treatment.
+That includes both intensive outpatient drug rehab and medically assisted treatment.

-At New Day Recovery, we believe in the power of residential inpatient treatment.
+At New Day Recovery, we believe in the power of residential treatment services.
 It lets you step away from the current situation that is your life so you can work specifically on recovery, delve into the causes of your drug or alcohol abuse and begin to learn about and practice healthier coping mechanisms.
 But we also know that rehab and recovery are intensely personal journeys, and what works for one person isn’t always right for another.

-IOP Treatment as the Second Step in Recovery
+Intensive Outpatient Programs (IOP) is the Second Step in Recovery

 - The ability to begin stepping slowly back into your daily life while maintaining a constant connection with therapy, treatment and support